Amazon Could Do More Against Bogus IP Complaints

 Infringement complaints inflict a lot of pain, suffering and expense on the seller community.
 It is hard enough when the complaints are legitimate, but horrible when they are bogus, and Amazon isn’t listening.
 This week I look at Amazon’s new Patent Infringement Mediation Service to determine if it is good or bad for sellers.

 I have been critical of Amazon recently because I believe it could stop a lot of bad actor behavior if it cared to do so.
-See here and here for my complaints about the company over varying issues.
+See Amazon Project Zero and Dirty Seller Tricks for my complaints about the company over varying issues.
 My frustration is that Amazon itself has created many of these seller troubles through its policies and its tools.
 These have left sellers and brands open to abuse — a sore point ever since Brand Registry launched roughly two years ago.

 eGrowth Partners sees the widespread pain this causes every single day.
 We see the sellers who have been taken down unfairly.
 We also see brands trying to enforce their rights against counterfeiters, scammers and black hat artists without support from Amazon, either.
 Everybody loses except the cheats and liars.